epeat96/epeat96/README.md

 ## Hi there 👋 my name is Cristobal (Epeat) Barreto and this is my github profile

+I was born on December 13th, 1996, and, like many others, my introduction to technology started at a very young age—playing computer games since I was 5 years old.
+This early exposure sparked my passion for technology, which has only grown over the years.

+I began studying Computer Engineering in 2015 but later transitioned to Systems Analysis in 2023, mainly to align my class schedule better with my full-time job.
+During my time at university, I also worked as a sysadmin, gaining hands-on experience managing IT infrastructure and solving real-world problems.

+2024 has been especially memorable, as I became a father to my son, Cedric, born in June.

 ## 💼 Professional background

 I'm a Software Engineer with experience in full-stack web and mobile development.
 My current stack includes: